chris-void/paper/Fabric a retrospective on evolving SDn.md

 Network infrastructure:
 **network requirement**
-+ *Hosts* want packet to a particular dest and hv QoS
++ *Hosts:-* want packet to a particular dest and hv QoS
-+ *Operators* boarder requirement(traffic engineering, virtualization, tunneling, isolation)
++ *Operators:-* boarder requirement(traffic engineering, virtualization, tunneling, isolation)

 **network interfaces**

-+ *Host-Network* host inform the network about the requirement
++ *Host-Network:-* host inform the network about the requirement

-+ *Operator-Network* operator inform the network about the requirement
++ *Operator-Network:-* operator inform the network about the requirement

-+ *Packet-Switch* packet identify itself to a switch
++ *Packet-Switch:-* packet identify itself to a switch

 ## 1.Original Internet
 1.packet按src-dest传输
 2.routing algs

 ## 2.MPLS
 2.3待研究